department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

    ![Open Android Studio](/img/devSetupImage/open-android-studio-image.png)

-2. On the popup window browse to `va-mobile-app/VAMobile/android` and select the android folder from the VAMobile project and press open.
+2. On the popup window, browse to `va-mobile-app/VAMobile/android` and select the android folder from the VAMobile project and press open.

     ![Select Android Folder](/img/devSetupImage/select-android-folder-android-studio.png)